Rashidun Caliphate: Conquest of Byzantine Syria

 On 22 August 634, Abu Bakr died, making Umar his successor.
-As Umar became caliph, he restored Abu Ubaidah ibn al-Jarrah to the overall command of the Muslim armies.
-The conquest of Syria slowed down under him while he relied heavily on the advice of Khalid, who he kept close at hand.
+Umar replaced Khalid with Abu Ubaidah ibn al-Jarrah as overall commander of the Muslim armies, though Khalid continuing play an important part in the conquests under Abu Ubaidah.
+The conquest of Syria slowed down under Abu Ubaidah while he relied heavily on the advice of Khalid, who he kept close at hand.

 The last large garrison of the Byzantine army was at Fahl, which was joined by survivors of Ajnadayn.
 With this threat at their rear, the Muslim armies could not move further north nor south.
-Thus Abu Ubaidah decided to deal with the situation, and defeated and routed this garrison at the Battle of Fahl on 23 January 635, which proved to be the "Key to Palestine".
+Thus Abu Ubaidah decided to deal with the situation and defeated and routed this garrison at the Battle of Fahl on 23 January 635, which proved to be the "Key to Palestine".
 After this battle Abu Ubaidah and Khalid marched north towards Emesa; Yazid was stationed in Damascus while Amr and Shurhabil marched south to capture Palestine.

 While the Muslims were at Fahl, sensing the weak defense of Damascus, Emperor Heraclius sent an army to re-capture the city.
 This army, however, could not make it to Damascus and was intercepted by Abu Ubaidah and Khalid on their way to Emesa.
 The army was destroyed in the battle of Maraj-al-Rome and the second battle of Damascus.
 Emesa and the strategic town of Chalcis made peace with the Muslims for one year in order to buy time for Heraclius to prepare his defences and raise new armies.
 The Muslims welcomed the peace and consolidated their control over the conquered territory.
 However, as soon as the Muslims received the news of reinforcements being sent to Emesa and Chalcis, they marched against Emesa, laid siege to it and eventually captured the city in March 636.

 The prisoners taken in the battle informed them about Emperor Heraclius's plans to take back Syria.
 They said that an army possibly 200,000 strong would soon emerge to recapture the province.
 Khalid stopped here on June 636.
 As soon as Abu Ubaida heard the news of the advancing Byzantine army, he gathered all his officers to plan their next move.
 Khalid suggested that they should consolidate all of their forces present in the province of Syria (Syria, Jordan, Palestine) and then move towards the plain of Yarmouk for battle.